Cathy Silvers: Personal life

-Silvers was married to doctor Alexander Burnett in August 1988 and had two children with him.
+Silvers was married to doctor Alexander Burnett in August 1988, and they had two children.
 They divorced in 1996.
-She married entertainment lawyer David Fullmer in 2001 and had two children with him and also raised a stepchild.
+She married entertainment lawyer David Fullmer in 2001, and they had two children and raised a stepchild.

 Silvers earned a degree in marketing from American University.
-She parlayed her education into forming her own business after she was done acting in Hollywood.
-A vegan, she operates a delivery service that delivers organic produce from farmers’ markets to customers throughout Los Angeles County.
+She formed her own business after she finished acting in Hollywood.
+A vegan, she operates a service that delivers organic produce from farmers’ markets to customers throughout Los Angeles County.